The experience of a simple and brilliant web design is seamless. Users easily move from one piece of content to the next with confidence and comfort.

-The overabundance of things, ideas, and content over the past several years has led to a movement toward simplicity.
-Legal jargon is being traded in for layman’s terms.
+Legal jargon is being traded-in for lay terms.
 Writers now strive to deliver concise concepts rather than flowery prose.
 Homeowners trade in their roomy ranches for tiny, efficient houses.
 Even chefs may reduce their menu offerings to pure and simple flavor profiles.

 People are overexposed to so much stuff today that the concept of simplicity stands out as elegant, refined, and enviable.